Nash 600: 1948

 The 1948 model year also included the Business Coupe body style in the Nash 600 series.
 This was the only post-war year that Nash produced the 600 in this configuration.
 Offered only in "Deluxe" trim, it was positioned as the lowest-priced model in the lineup, with a $1,478 list price.
 This two-door version was designed with utilitarian purpose, lacking a back seat provided ample room for samples and thus catering to traveling salesmen.
-Other omitted features included chrome trim, ornamentation, a sun visor, and a door armrest, further emphasizing its functional, no-frills purpose.
+Other omitted features included chrome trim, ornamentation, a sun visor, and a door armrest, emphasizing its functional, no-frills purpose.
 The interior was tailored in serviceable fabric, complemented by a harmonizing headliner, panels, and cream "tenite" (a plastic produced from cellulose acetate) knobs and handles.
-The rear compartment featured a carpeted floor behind the front seat, and the sides were vinyl-lined.
+The rear compartment featured a carpeted floor behind the front seat, with the sides lined in vinyl.

-While the basic Business Coupe saw limited production, the four-door Trunk Sedan in "Super" and "Custom" trim was the most popular body style.
-The fastback Slipstream sedan achieved nearly identical sales, with the "Super" trim significantly more popular.
-The total sales of two-door 600 versions were half the rate compared to the two types of four-door body styles.